Boston bomber's lawyers focus on brother's obsession with Islam

 The testimony before a federal jury in Boston comes as lawyers for Tsarnaev build their argument that the 21-year-old ethnic Chechen was a pawn in his now-dead brother's scheme to bomb the race on April 15, 2013, and should be sentenced to life in prison, not death.

-Rogerio Franca, who lived near the Tsarnaevs in Cambridge, Massachusetts, told jurors Tamerlan was a partier before his trip to Russia but became someone more closely resembling a devout Muslim when he returned.
+Rogerio Franca, who lived near the Tsarnaevs in Cambridge, Massachusetts, told jurors Tamerlan was a partier before his trip to Russia, but transformed into someone more closely resembling a devout Muslim when he returned.

-Jurors later heard transcripts of FBI interviews with two of Tamerlan’s acquaintances who claimed Tamerlan appeared to have been radicalized, and vocally supported violent jihad.

-One of the men, Magomed Dolakov, said he had had an argument with Tamerlan shortly before the marathon bombing in which Tamerlan defended the bombing of a policeman's funeral in Chechnya because he was not Muslim, according to transcripts read to the jury.
+"Most of the time he was drunk, most of the time he was high," Franca said of Tamerlan before his six-month trip to Russia's Dagestan region.

+Another man, Brandon Douglas, who trained with Tamerlan at a gym in Brighton, said he also noticed changes.
+"His dress changed.
+The beard obviously was a pretty drastic departure."

+Douglas said he previously knew Tamerlan as "a very flashy dresser.
+Shiny alligator shoes and things of that nature."

-Defense attorneys opened their case on Monday arguing Tamerlan, who died following a gunfight with police days after the bombing, was the driving force behind the attack.
+Defense attorneys opened their case Monday arguing 26-year-old Tamerlan, who died following a gunfight with police days after the bombing, was the driving force behind the attack.

 Prosecutors previously cited al Qaeda materials found on Dzhokhar's computers and a note he wrote suggesting that the attack was retribution for U.S. military campaigns in Muslim countries.

-Digital forensics expert Mark Spencer testified on Tuesday that Tamerlan's laptop contained graphic videos and images of dead and injured civilians in Syria.
+Digital forensics expert Mark Spencer testified on Tuesday that a computer registered to Tamerlan’s widow, Katherine Russell, showed Internet searches in 2012 that included the words "Rewards for wife of mujahideen."

 (Additional reporting by Scott Malone; Editing by Leslie Adler and Ted Botha)